Erika Hayasaki

 4.)
 On reconstructing, and surfing the Web.
 Immersion takes a ton of time.
 Unfortunately many of us can’t just hang out for weeks waiting for a fantastic story to come to us.
 We have to go looking for it and be more strategic and efficient in our approach.

-At the LA Times, I spent many days taking the most random people out and picking their brains for ideas (from activists to foster kids, to gang members, parents, teachers, low-level government employees, and the homeless).
+At the LA Times, I spent many days taking the most random people out and picking their brains for ideas (from activists to foster kids, to gang members, parents, teachers, government employees, and the homeless).
 I preferred treating someone who might have never been before taken out for lunch by a reporter.
 This meant less lunching with politicians and CEOs.
 I spent my breaks with the everyday people, the overlooked.
 They always gave me the best story ideas.

 — Also pay attention to print.
 Skim the flyers posted on dorm walls and in cafes.
 Read newspapers, magazines, trade journals, scientific studies.
 Watch the evening news.
 One of my favorite examples is a book by Miranda July, It Chooses You, in which she went through the Penny Saver and tracked down people selling their stuff, crafting a story around that journey.